Islamic eschatology: Modernist and postmodernist thought

-Gender equity
+Gender equity in the afterlife

+A well known series of sahih hadith narrate 'Imran bin Husain and others quoting Muhammad saying, "I was shown the Hell-fire and that the majority of its dwellers are women."

-Amina Wadud notes that the Qur'an does not mention any specific gender when talking about hell, Q., for example, states that "the guilty are immortal in hell's torment"; and when discussing paradise, includes women, Q., for example, states that "Beautiful of mankind is love of the joys (that come) from women and offspring..."
+In opposition to this, Amina Wadud notes that the Qur'an does not mention any specific gender when talking about hell.
+Verse Q., for example, states that "the guilty are immortal in hell's torment".
+When discussing paradise, the Quran includes women, Q., for example, states that "Beautiful of mankind is love of the joys (that come) from women and offspring..."

 "Limbo" or al-aʿrāf in Islam

-In terms of classical Islam, "the only options" afforded by the Qur'an for the resurrected are an eternity of horrible punishments of The Fire or the delightful rewards of The Garden.
-Islamic tradition has raised the question of whether or not consignment to the Fire is eternal, or eternal for all, but "has found no reason to amend" the limit of two options in the afterlife.
-But one verse in the Quran has "led to a great deal of speculation concerning the possibility of a third place".
+In terms of classical Islam, "the only options" afforded by the Qur'an for the resurrected are an eternity of horrible punishments of The Fire (hell) or the delightful rewards of The Garden (paradise).
+Islamic tradition has raised the question of whether or not consignment to The Fire is eternal, or eternal for all, but "has found no reason to amend" the limit of two options in the afterlife.
+However, one verse in the Quran has "led to a great deal of speculation concerning the possibility of a third place".